 Dilute both the Tea Tree essential oil and apple cider vinegar before applying it.
 You can massage coconut oil, sesame or olive oil into your scalp.
 Simply warm a little oil and apply to scalp, leave on for up to an hour.

-From our experience treating dandruff, there is a secondary at-home treatment we recommend to clients when experiencing extreme oily scalp dandruff or Seborrheic Dermatitis to regulate oil overproduction.
+From our experience treating dandruff, there is a secondary at-home treatment we recommend to clients when experiencing extreme oily scalp dandruff or flakiness to regulate oil overproduction.
 Since the Malassezia yeast appears to feed on scalp oils and exacerbate the condition, oils, conditioners, and rich moisturizing shampoos do not help.
 Saltwater rinses can assist in absorbing excess oil.